 "Movies Are Prayers is a delightful and important book that shows a particular way in which we can encounter God prayerfully in our daily lives.
 Although Larsen's focus here is on film, the language of prayer he introduces could easily translate to any other medium.
 Considering the ways in which watching movies can be a form of prayers stirs the imagination about the possibilities of what it could mean to live a life full of prayer or, in the words of the Apostle Paul, to pray without ceasing."

 "Larsen is careful not to miscast particular filmmakers as deliberately setting out to create prayers.
 But by focusing on how films voice the deepest human longings, he makes a compelling case that movies are prayer-like for their creators—and for audience members who resonate with what they see on the screen.
 And so he compels us to approach movies and our fellow filmgoers humbly, with an eye and an ear toward those longings.
 I'll happily add my 'Amen.'"

-“Whether you are more interested in prayer of movies, this book will inspire you to enhance your experience of both subjects.”
+"Whether you are more interested in prayer or movies, this book will inspire you to enhance your experience of both subjects."